Bones1335/tmux/README.md

-This is my tmux config file
+This is my tmux config file based on ThePrimeagen's tmux config.